Convert Figma logo to code with AI

 Finding the configuration

-The CLI looks for stylua.toml or .stylua.toml in the directory where the tool was executed.
+The CLI looks for a stylua.toml or .stylua.toml starting from the directory of the file being formatted.
+It will keep searching upwards until it reaches the current directory where the tool was executed.
 If not found, we search for an .editorconfig file, otherwise fall back to the default configuration.
 This feature can be disabled using --no-editorconfig.
 See EditorConfig for more details.

-A custom path can be provided using --config-path <path>.
-If the path provided is not found/malformed, StyLua will exit with an error.
+Use --config-path <path> to provide a custom path to the configuration.
+If the file provided is not found/malformed, StyLua will exit with an error.

-By default, the tool does not search further than the current directory.
-Recursively searching parent directories can be enabled using --search-parent-directories.
-This will keep searching ancestors.
-If not found, it will then look in $XDG_CONFIG_HOME / $XDG_CONFIG_HOME/stylua.
+By default, StyLua does not search further than the current directory.
+Use --search-parent-directories to recursively search parent directories.
+This will keep searching ancestors and, if not found, will then look in $XDG_CONFIG_HOME / $XDG_CONFIG_HOME/stylua / $HOME/.config and $HOME/.config/stylua.

 Note: enabling searching outside of the current directory is NOT recommended due to possibilities of conflicting formatting: